21 SEO Interview Questions to Hire the Right Candidates

 This is kind of a trick question, for several reasons.
 And you want to hear your candidate mention these reasons, as they're essential to understanding how Google penalties work:

-- By definition, building links that improve your rankings may be penalized by Google.
-Google basically says: create great content, add value, and you’ll get links organically.
-With that in mind, even reaching out to someone for a link may get you penalized (although it’s unlikely).
+- By definition, (opens in a new tab).
+Google basically says: create great content, add value, and you'll get links organically.
+With that in mind, even reaching out to someone for a link may get you penalized (although it's unlikely).

 - Ever since Penguin 4.0 was released in fall 2016, Google has been discounting bad backlinks rather than penalizing for bad backlinks.
 Since that update, bad links just contribute little to nothing; they don't harm your SEO or domain authority.
 While it's very rare, you can still get hit with an algorithmic link penalty—but overall, when a penalty is given, it's usually a manual one.